artofthepossible/WhaleOfATime/README.md

 ## Workshop Objectives:
 1. Understand the basics of containerization and its advantages
-2. Learn how to containerize a Sprint boot application using docker desktop
+2. Learn how to containerize a Spring boot application using docker desktop
-3. Explore the Docker ecosystem (Docker Desktopm Docker Hub, Docker Build Cloud, Docker Scout, Testcontainers)
+3. Explore the Docker ecosystem (Docker Desktop Docker Hub, Docker Build Cloud, Docker Scout, Testcontainers)
-4. Implement containerization best pracitces for a production-ready Spring Boot Application
+4. Implement containerization best practices for a production-ready Spring Boot Application

 ## Workshop Agenda: